 However, what all these verses do teach is that the Creator, and not the creature, has the right alone to determine what He desires, and it’s His right alone also to have all the glory for all things.
 Man cannot question why God should do what He does!

 Isaiah 55:8 – For my thoughts [are] not your thoughts, neither [are] your ways my ways, saith the Lord.

 It’s a long stretch from God having the right to choose how He creates, to God actually forcing man to be saved or lost (elect or non-elect).
-Calvinism teaches that God, by the kind intentions of His will, has chosen some people unconditionally to be saved.
+Calvinism teaches that their God, by the kind intentions of his will, has chosen some people unconditionally to be saved.
 They don’t have to do anything to be saved; God will cause this to happen some time during their lifetimes, independently of whether they have been good or evil people (that is, unconditionally; no conditions required).
-Calvinists call this predestination; God predestines this group to live in heaven for all eternity.
+This is the calvinist predestination; the calvinist God predestines this group to live in heaven for all eternity.
 Calvinists also call this the unconditional election; they have been unconditionally elected (or chosen) for life.

 Calvin, being a lawyer, clearly recognised this necessary point of logic.

 All are not created on equal terms, but some are preordained to eternal life, others to eternal damnation; and, accordingly, as each has been created for one or other of these ends, we say that he has been predestinated to life or to death.